KartikLabhshetwar/A2Z-sheet/README.md

 - In the array's section easy level is done (30/1/25).
 - Done with array's both the steps (16/2/25).
 - Revised the array part tomorrow starting with binary search part.
+- you are going with a good speed just one question a day will keep your problem solving ability better.
+- don't break the chain and never miss twice.